andwin/eslint-config/readme.md

 npm i @andwin/eslint-config -D
 ```

-Create a ´.eslintrc´ file with the following content
+Create a `.eslintrc` file with the following content

 ```
 {